BILLKOLOS/new-repo/README.md

 ## How it Works:

-• TimesApp displays a list of all the apps on your phone.
+• Shutt displays a list of all the apps on your phone.
 You can create home screen shortcuts for the apps you want to launch with a time limit.
 You can also launch apps from this list itself if you don't want home screen shortcuts.
 • A time limit dialog pops up using which you set a time limit for the app and then the app is launched.
 • When the time limit is reached and your app is still being used (usage permission required), a dialog pops up notifying you of the same.
 From here you can either close the app or use the app for another 1 minute.
 If the app is not being used at the end of time limit, a notification is shown instead of a dialog (usage permission required).